Magamanny/FreeRtos_reference/freeRtos.md

 ## Task Creation

+> Note: Call vTaskStartScheduler() otherwise the task will not run.

 ### xTaskCreate

 Create a new task and add it to the list of tasks that are ready to run.